MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/query-for-products.md

 Use this method in the Microsoft Store collection API to get all the products that a customer owns for apps that are associated with your Azure AD client ID.
 You can scope your query to a particular product, or use other filters.

 This method is designed to be called by your service in response to a message from your app.
 Your service should not regularly poll for all users on a schedule.

+The [Microsoft.StoreServices library](https://github.com/microsoft/Microsoft-Store-Services) provides the functionality of this method through the StoreServicesClient.CollectionsQueryAsync API.

 ## Prerequisites